dfelinto/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    No Offset
       Pastes the keyframes in the location they were copied from.
    Frame Relative
-      Pastes the keyframe relative to the Playhead position based on the locations of the keyframes relative to the Playhead when they were copied.
+      Pastes the keyframe relative to the current frame based on the locations of the keyframes relative to the current frame when they were copied.
    Frame Start
-      Pastes the keyframes with the first keyframe of the copied set placed at the Playhead.
+      Pastes the keyframes with the first keyframe of the copied set placed at the current frame.
    Frame End
-      Pastes the keyframes with the last keyframe of the copied set placed at the Playhead.
+      Pastes the keyframes with the last keyframe of the copied set placed at the current frame.
 Type
    Mix
       Integrates the pasted keyframes in with existing keyframes only overwriting keyframes that share a frame.